Design and Technology

 At Portfields Primary School, we believe that Design and Technology helps to prepare children for the developing world and encourages them to become curious and creative problem-solvers, both as individuals and as part of a team.

 Through the study of Design and Technology, children combine practical skills with an understanding of aesthetic, social and environmental issues.
 Design and Technology helps all children to become discerning and informed consumers and potential innovators.
 It provides children with a greater awareness and understanding of how everyday products are designed and made.

-Children are encouraged to think and work independently and collaboratively evaluating, extending and improving their ideas.
+Children are encouraged to think and work independently and collaboratively to evaluate, extend and improve their ideas.

-Throughout the school, we plan design and technology activities so that they build upon prior learning of the children.
-We give children of all abilities the opportunity to develop their skills, knowledge and understanding and ensuring progressive challenge, breadth and depth to their design and making.
-Our Design Technology focuses on; cooking and nutrition, materials, and construction including mechanics.
+Throughout the school, we plan Design and Technology activities so that they build upon their prior learning.
+We give children of all abilities the opportunity to develop their skills, knowledge and understanding while ensuring progressive challenge, breadth and depth to their design and making.
+Our Design and Technology focuses on cooking and nutrition, materials, and construction including mechanics.

 Children are given the opportunity to work within three main areas of development:

 investigative tasks including analysing existing products;